-Depreciation is something accounting students have learned in introduction to financial and managerial accounting.
+Depreciation is something accounting students have learned in an introduction to financial and management accounting.
 So it is easy to build on that background.
-The section was written to cover the basics of method, recovery period and convention.
+The section was written to cover the basics of method, recovery period, and convention.
 Once these principles are understood, the application to any tax depreciation problem is relatively simple.
-There has been a significant amount of legislative activity providing preferences to specific assets which can be interesting to discuss (e.g. motorsports entertainment complexes, qualified leasehold, retail, and restaurant property, etc.).
-There are also a lot of provisions designed to prevent perceived abuses in the listed property area-one point of contention between taxpayers and the Internal Revenue Service has been with respect to cell phones.
-Recently, the IRS has removed cell phones from listed property requirements.
+There has been a significant amount of legislative activity providing preferences to specific assets, which can be interesting to discuss (e.g., motorsports entertainment complexes, qualified leasehold, retail, and restaurant property, etc.).
+There are also a lot of provisions designed to prevent perceived abuses in the listed property area.
 Another development is the recent issuance of the repair regulations.
-Although the chapter does not provide great detail on the new regulations, it provides instructors with an opportunity to add a research component to this content.
+Although the chapter does not provide great detail on the new regulations, it provides instructors with an opportunity to add a research component for this content.

-During the recent tax stimulus provisions enacted during the past decade bonus depreciation and additional §179 expensing have been used substantially.
+During the recent tax stimulus provisions enacted during the past decade, bonus depreciation and additional §179 expensing have been used substantially.
 These items can either be discussed in detail or from a theoretical perspective.
 The primary discussion of these provisions assumes they will be extended to the current year; however, there is also a discussion assuming they are not extended.